sevenecks/lambda-moo-programming/tutorials/winding-duck.md

-# Lambda MOO Programmer's Tutorial
+# Winding Duck MOO Programmer's Tutorial

 * [**Chapter 1: A Simple
 Object**](#A1)